sophosympatheia/chatterbox-tts-api/README.md

 Server will run by default on http://127.0.0.1:5001/v1/audio/speech.

 Voice are expected to be wav audio files.
-For example, with `alloy.wav` is in `/home/user/voices`, you would run `python server.py /home/user/voices alloy`
+For example, with a directory `/home/user/voices` containing `alloy.wav`, you would run `python server.py /home/user/voices alloy`

 Running `server.py -h` will display the following help message.